0n0w1c/grubefi-rpi4/README.md

 Raspberry Pi 4 UEFI Firmware version 1.31

 Bluetooth is no longer disabled, the reboot issue has been resolved by the \
-injection of `8250.nr_uarts=1` as a kernel command line parameter, unless it \
+insertion of `8250.nr_uarts=1` as a kernel command line parameter, unless it \
 is defined in cmdline.txt.

 It is a bit slow to boot with an SD card, be patient.

 The fat32 partition, mounted as /boot/efi is considered the UEFI sandbox. \
 Do not store your files in this location.
-As all files will be deleted upon removal \
+All files in /boot/efi/ will be \
-of the this package with `pacman -R grubefi-rpi4`.
+deleted upon removal of the this package with `pacman -R grubefi-rpi4`.

-Warning: Do NOT have a shell/terminal or files open in /boot or /boot/efi during \
+Warning: DO NOT have a shell (terminal) or files, open in /boot or /boot/efi during \
 the installation or removal processes.

 #### Warning: This is EXPERIMENTAL software, total data loss is a real possibility. ####